StamatisChr/tfe-fdo-podman-active-active/README.md

 cd ..
 ```

-Now in the `tfe-fdo-docker-active-active` run:
+Now in the `tfe-fdo-podman-active-active` directory, run:

 ```
-terraform destroy
+bash clean_up.sh
 ```
-type yes when prompted.

 Wait for the resources deletion.
 It can take 20 minutes or more.